m-shule/laravel-pipes/readme.md

 ```

 **where()**
-To further specify which request should be send to a specific handler you can define conditions on each pipe, like you are used to with [Laravel routes](https://laravel.com/docs/5.8/routing#parameters-regular-expression-constraints).
+To further specify which request should be sent to a specific handler you can define conditions on each pipe like you are used to with [Laravel routes](https://laravel.com/docs/5.8/routing#parameters-regular-expression-constraints).

 ```php
 Pipe::any('{foo}', function ($foo) {